ruitian-olivia/ruitian-olivia.github.io/_pages/about.md

 Hello, everyone!
 My name is Ruitian Gao.
 I am a third-year Ph.D. candidate in the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University, supervised by Prof. Zhangsheng Yu.
 I received B.S. in Bioinformatics and a double B.Eng. in Computer Science and Application from Shanghai Jiao Tong University.
 I was supported by the Zhiyuan Honors Program for graduate students of SJTU.
 I have great passion for cross-disciplinary research of AI + Biomedicine.
 Recently, my research focuses on the field of Geometric Deep Learning for Biomedical Analysis.

 ## News
+- Feb 2023, as the Teaching Assistant of the course Biostatistical Models (Spring 2023).
 - Dec 2022, I was awarded the China National Scholarship of 2021/22 Academic Year.
 - Jul 2022, I was awarded the [Outstanding Teaching Assistant Award](https://ctldnew.sjtu.edu.cn/storage/article/2022/12/360716f7848b469495a0ab48fe56c033.jpg) by Center for Teaching and Learning Development in SJTU.
 - Feb 2022, as the Teaching Assistant of the course Biostatistical Models (Spring 2022).